Los Lobos: 1980–88: How Will the Wolf Survive? and commercial success

-Los Lobos were exposed to Rock and Roll audiences when they opened for The Clash, a punk/new wave group, and they later opened for a Los Angeles band the Blasters, with influences in rhythm and blues and rockabilly.
-Steve Berlin, who was born in Philadelphia, played saxophone for the Blasters then left the group to join Los Lobos.
+Los Lobos were exposed to Rock and Roll audiences when they opened for The Clash, and they later opened for the Los Angeles band the Blasters, whose influences included rhythm and blues and rockabilly.
+Philadelphia born Steve Berlin played saxophone for the Blasters then left the group to join Los Lobos.
 When he joined the band, Berlin spoke about his similar record collection to the other members of Los Lobos, where they shared loves for George Jones and Hank Williams.

 The film Colors includes "One Time, One Night" in the opening credits, although the song was not included on the soundtrack album.
 In 1986, members of Los Lobos appeared alongside Tomata du Plenty in the punk rock musical Population: 1.
 In 1987, they released a second album, By the Light of the Moon.
 In the same year, they recorded some Ritchie Valens covers for the soundtrack of the film La Bamba, including the title track, which became a number one single for the band plus "Come On Let's Go" and "Donna" which also charted.

 In 1988, they followed with another album, La pistola y el corazón, featuring original and traditional Mexican songs.
 The album never peaked above #189 in the pop charts, but it did garner Los Lobos their second Grammy Award for Best Mexican American Album in 1990.
 Also in 1988 they contributed their cover of "I Wan'na Be Like You (The Monkey Song)", to the Disney tribute album Stay Awake: Various Interpretations of Music from Vintage Disney Films.

 1988–94: The Neighborhood and Kiko

 In the late 1980s and early 1990s the band toured extensively throughout the world, opening for such acts as Bob Dylan, U2 and the Grateful Dead.

 Los Lobos returned with The Neighborhood in 1990, and the more experimental Kiko (produced by Mitchell Froom) in 1992.
-In 1991, the band contributed a lively cover of "Bertha", a song which they often performed live, to the Grateful Dead tribute–rain forest benefit album Deadicated.
+Kiko sold more units (over 400,000 sold) than the previous two albums and was voted 'Album of the year' by the Los Angeles Times and Chicago Sun-Times.
+The band contributed a lively cover of "Bertha", a song which they often performed live, to the Grateful Dead tribute–rain forest benefit album Deadicated.
 In 1994 they also contributed a track, "Down Where the Drunkards Roll", to the Richard Thompson tribute album Beat the Retreat.

-On the band's twentieth anniversary they released a two-CD collection of singles, outtakes, live recordings and hits, entitled Just Another Band from East L.A.
+On the band's twentieth anniversary in 1993, they released a two-CD collection of singles, outtakes, live recordings and hits, entitled Just Another Band from East L.A.